Skip to main content

 If you do apply for a home loan with a lower credit score, make sure you consider these factors:

-• You won't permanently damage your credit score.
+• Your credit score may be affected when you apply. .
 A home loan application shows as a hard credit pull on your credit report.
 This credit pull may affect your credit score.

 • You can lock in a low interest rate.
 If you want to buy a house when interest rates are particularly low, acting sooner rather than later may be a smart idea.
 Waiting longer to apply could mean getting a loan when interest rates and monthly payments are higher.